MelleKoning/ai-chat/README.md

 There are several ideas to extend the code with some new features

-- Change the glamour model dynamically for other default colours
-- Cut down the history items as it seems there is a limit when sending history items
-- Dynamically choosing other Gemini models instead of hardcoded modelstring
-- More unit testing (oops) to assert the interaction of the model implementation and tview console app
+[x] Copy to clipboard support (requires installation of xsel on linux systems) [ ] Change the glamour model dynamically for other default colours [ ] Cut down the history items as it seems there is a limit when sending history items [ ] Dynamically choosing other Gemini models instead of hardcoded modelstring [-] More unit testing (oops) to assert the interaction of the model implementation and tview console app

 ## References